donovankeith/whaddya/README.md

 - Add `Activities` to a giant list of things you can do.
 - Check off completed activities.
 - Show only those activities you actually want to do.

+## Ideas

+- Open a new tab when you click @Rita
+- Time-based selection